harkishanpansuriya/Flutter_Interview_Questions/questions.md

 ## Please give a brief introduction about your technical experience & projects.

-## Do you have experience in Native development?
-Yes, then how much experience?

 ## What are the different launch modes in Android?

- - standard, singleTop, singleTask, singleInstance, and singleInstancePerTask
+Android provides different launch modes to control how activities are created and managed in the back stack:

+- **standard** – Default mode.
+A new instance of the activity is created every time it is launched.
+- **singleTop** – If an instance of the activity is already at the top of the stack, no new instance is created; otherwise, a new one is created.
+- **singleTask** – Only one instance of the activity exists in the system.
+If it exists, it is brought to the front, and all activities above it are cleared.
+- **singleInstance** – The activity is launched in its own separate task.
+No other activities can be part of this task.
+- **singleInstancePerTask** – Similar to `singleInstance`, but allows multiple instances across different tasks while ensuring only one per task.

 ## What is ProGuard, and why is it used?

- - ProGuard is a tool that shrinks, optimizes, and obfuscates Android code.
-It helps reduce APK size, improves performance, and provides security by making code harder to reverse engineer.
+ProGuard is an Android tool that **shrinks, optimizes, and obfuscates code** to reduce APK size, improve performance, and make reverse engineering harder.

-## How would you design a booking service system and how to manage slot selection and booking logic in your flutter?
+## How would you design a booking service system and manage slot selection in Flutter?

- - I would design the booking system with a backend that manages slot availability and performs final booking validation using transactions to prevent double-booking.
-In Flutter, I fetch available slots, show them in a selectable UI (chips/grid), manage selection using state management (Provider/Bloc/Riverpod), and confirm booking by calling an API.
-The backend re-verifies the slot before creating the booking to ensure accuracy and avoid conflicts.
+I would design the booking system with a backend that manages slot availability and validates bookings using transactions to prevent double-booking.
+In Flutter, I would:

+- Fetch available slots from the backend.
+- Display slots in a selectable UI (chips/grid).
+- Manage selection using state management (Provider, Bloc, or Riverpod).
+- Confirm booking by calling an API, letting the backend re-verify the slot to ensure accuracy and prevent conflicts.

 ## How do you securely store and retrieve a user's private key in a Flutter wallet app?

- - I store the private key using platform-secure storage (flutter_secure_storage), which uses Android Keystore and iOS Keychain.
-The key is encrypted at rest and only decrypted in memory when needed for signing.
-I also protect access with biometrics, avoid logging, and clear the key from memory immediately after use.
-Never store private keys in SharedPreferences or local storage.
+Store the private key using **platform-secure storage** (`flutter_secure_storage`), which relies on Android Keystore and iOS Keychain.
+Encrypt the key at rest, decrypt it only in memory when needed, protect access with biometrics, avoid logging, and clear it from memory immediately after use. **Never store private keys in SharedPreferences or local storage.**

-## How to manage wallet app is secure against attacks?
+## How to keep a wallet app secure against attacks?

- - I keep a wallet app secure by storing private keys in the device’s secure hardware (Keystore/Keychain), protecting the app with biometrics or a PIN, and encrypting all sensitive data.
-I also block rooted/jailbroken devices, prevent screenshots, use secure network calls, and make sure private keys never leave the device.Use HTTPS for API communication (TLS encryption).
-Implement 2FA (Two-Factor Authentication).
-Use Secure Storage instead of SharedPreferences.Enforce Strong Authentication (PIN, Biometrics).
-Monitor Suspicious Transactions and enforce rate limits.
+To secure a wallet app:

+- Store private keys in device secure hardware (Keystore/Keychain).
+- Protect the app with PIN or biometrics.
+- Encrypt all sensitive data and use HTTPS/TLS for network calls.
+- Block rooted/jailbroken devices and prevent screenshots.
+- Implement 2FA and rate limits, and monitor suspicious transactions.
+- Never store private keys in SharedPreferences; use secure storage.

 ## What are the advantages of using Firebase Realtime Database?

- - ● Real-time sync: Data is synchronized across all connected devices in real time. ● Offline capabilities: Data is cached locally, allowing offline access. ● Automatic scaling: Handles large amounts of data without needing manual server management. ● NoSQL database: Uses JSON-based key-value storage for quick access.
+- **Real-time sync:** Data updates are synchronized across all connected devices instantly.
+- **Offline capabilities:** Data is cached locally for offline access.
+- **Automatic scaling:** Handles large datasets without manual server management.
+- **NoSQL database:** Uses JSON-based key-value storage for fast and flexible access.

 ## How do you handle real-time data updates in Flutter?

- - Streams & StreamBuilder: Used to listen to real-time changes asynchronously.
-WebSockets: Establishes a persistent connection for real-time communication.
-Firebase Firestore: Provides real-time updates via snapshots.
-Provider, Riverpod, Bloc: State management solutions to manage real-time data efficiently
+- **Streams & StreamBuilder:** Listen to real-time changes asynchronously.
+- **WebSockets:** Establish persistent connections for real-time communication.
+- **Firebase Firestore:** Provides real-time updates via snapshots.
+- **State management (Provider, Riverpod, Bloc):** Efficiently manage and update UI with real-time data.

 ## What are the limitations of Firebase Realtime Database?

- - No complex queries: Limited to simple key-value lookups.
-Scalability issues: Becomes slow with a large number of concurrent users.
-Data structure needs careful design: Poor structuring can lead to performance issues.
-No built-in analytics: Unlike Firestore, it lacks detailed analytics tools.
+- **Limited queries:** Supports only simple key-value lookups.
+- **Scalability issues:** Can become slow with a large number of concurrent users.
+- **Data structure sensitivity:** Poor structuring can impact performance.
+- **No built-in analytics:** Lacks detailed analytics tools compared to Firestore.

 ## What is the difference between Firebase Realtime Database and Firestore for real-time data in Flutter?
  ![alt text](<Screenshot From 2025-11-22 19-24-59.png>)

 ## If your Flutter app is crashing only in release mode, how do you debug it?

- - Use flutter run --release with connected device logs via adb logcat. ● Ensure you're not using assert statements (they don't run in release mode). ● Avoid using debug-only code. ● Try using Sentry/Firebase Crashlytics for release crash reports
+- Run `flutter run --release` and check device logs via `adb logcat`.
+- Ensure no `assert` statements or debug-only code is being used.
+- Use crash reporting tools like **Sentry** or **Firebase Crashlytics** to capture release crashes.

 ## How would you optimise a list of 10,000+ items in a Flutter app?

+- Use `ListView.builder` with `itemCount` for lazy loading.
- - Use ListView.builder with item count.
-Use const widgets wherever possible to prevent unnecessary rebuilds.
-Implement AutomaticKeepAliveClientMixin if items have state.
-Consider pagination or lazy loading.
+- Use `const` widgets to avoid unnecessary rebuilds.
+- Implement `AutomaticKeepAliveClientMixin` if list items maintain state.
+- Consider pagination or lazy loading to reduce memory usage.

 ## Explain how isolate works in Flutter and when you would use it.

+- **Isolates** provide multithreading in Flutter; they do not share memory.
- - Isolates are Flutter’s way of handling multithreading.
-They don't share memory.
-Use cases: ● Heavy computation like parsing large files, encryption, or image processing. ● Use compute() for simple, one-off tasks.
-For complex or long-lived tasks, use Isolate.spawn.
+- **Use cases:** Heavy computations like parsing large files, encryption, or image processing.
+- Use `compute()` for simple one-off tasks and `Isolate.spawn` for complex or long-lived tasks.

 ## What is your approach to testing a Flutter application?

- - Unit tests for business logic and pure functions. ● Widget tests for UI and interaction logic using WidgetTester. ● Integration tests (e.g., using integration_test or flutter_driver) for end-to-end flows. ● Use mocks for dependencies (e.g., mockito, mocktail). ● Automate testing with CI tools like GitHub Actions or Bitrise.
+- **Unit tests:** For business logic and pure functions.
+- **Widget tests:** For UI and interaction using `WidgetTester`.
+- **Integration tests:** End-to-end flows with `integration_test` or `flutter_driver`.
+- **Mocks:** Use `mockito` or `mocktail` for dependencies.
+- **CI automation:** Run tests via GitHub Actions, Bitrise, or other CI tools.

 ## What are some performance optimization techniques you've applied in production apps?

+- Use `const` widgets to reduce rebuilds.
- - ● Use const widgets. ● Avoid rebuilding large widget trees (use shouldRebuild, selector, etc.). ● Use image caching (cached_network_image). ● Compress images, limit FPS in animations. ● Use RepaintBoundary to isolate heavy rendering areas.
+- Avoid rebuilding large widget trees (use `shouldRebuild`, `Selector`, etc.).
+- Cache images using `cached_network_image`.
+- Compress images and limit FPS in animations.
+- Use `RepaintBoundary` to isolate heavy rendering areas.

 ## How would you architect a Flutter app with multiple modules or teams working on it?

- - Use feature-based folder structure (features/user, features/dashboard). ● Apply clean architecture with proper data separation. ● Use internal packages or mono-repo (packages/feature_x) to separate concerns.
-Shared components in a core module or shared library
+- Use a **feature-based folder structure** (e.g., `features/user`, `features/dashboard`).
+- Apply **clean architecture** with proper separation of data, domain, and presentation layers.
+- Use **internal packages** or a **monorepo** (`packages/feature_x`) for modularization.
+- Keep shared components in a **core module** or shared library.

 ## How do you handle background tasks and notifications on Android?
  - Tools: WorkManager, Foreground Services, AlarmManager for scheduled tasks.